Computer Science

 Curriculum Vitae

-On this page, I describe the various awards and grants I have won as part of my scholarly work.
-I have won awards from Oracle Corporation in 2011 for my work on development environments for people with disabilities, the U.S. White House under president Barack Obama for my work on the Quorum programming language.
-My research lab also won an award from Code.org, which was described by Melinda Gates as a lifetime achievement award.
-Besides these honors, I have been fortunate enough to have won five major grants from the National Science Foundation, which has allowed me to hire some wonderful students and to collaborate with some amazing investigators.
-These various awards and grants are described below.
+On this page, I describe awards and grants for my work.
+The three largest awards I have won awards are from Oracle Corporation (2011), the U.S. White House under president Barack Obama (2016) for my work on the Quorum programming language, and Code.org, presented by Melinda Gates as a lifetime achievement award.
+I have also won eight major grants from the National Science Foundation.
+Details of these awards and grants follow.
+The NSF has funded my work for more than $10 million over the years.

 This award, given by Code.org and the Computer Science Teacher's Association (CSTA) was given for work on making computer science more accessible to people with disabilities.
 It was presented by Melinda gates.